epn-ml/MESSENGER-Mercury-Surface-Cassification-Unsupervised_DLR/README.md

 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
-│
+│       └── test       <- minimal dataset for example and test purpose │
 ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │